swiftuiux/swiftui-loop-videoPlayer/README.md

 | `duration(CMTime)`                  | Provides the duration of the AVPlayerItem when it is ready to play.
 The duration is given in `CMTime`. |

 ## Player event filter
 `PlayerEventFilter` - this enum provides a structured way to filter `PlayerEvent` cases.
-I decided to introduce an additional structure that corresponds to PlayerEvent.
+I decided to introduce an additional structure that corresponds to `PlayerEvent`.
 All cases with parameters are replicated as *eventName***Any** to match any variation of that event, regardless of its associated values.

 ```swift
     ExtVideoPlayer{